xdit-project/xDiT/docs/developer/adding_models/adding_model_cfg.md

 Note that, for DiT models with no CFG functionality, such as Flux and HunyuanVideo, CFG parallelism cannot be applied.

-To accelerate CogVideoX inference using CFG parallelism, specific modifications are required in the original process:
+To accelerate CogVideoX inference using CFG parallelism, two modifications to the original diffusion process are required.
+Firstly, the xDiT environment should be initialized at the beginning of the program.
+This requires several function such as `init_distributed_environment`, `initialize_model_parallel`, and `get_world_group` provided by xDiT.
+Secondly, in `diffusers`, the CogVideoX model is encapsulated within the `CogVideoXTransformer3DModel` class located at [diffusers/models/transformers/cogvideox_transformer_3d.py](https://github.com/huggingface/diffusers/blob/main/src/diffusers/models/transformers/cogvideox_transformer_3d.py), and it is reqired to split and merge seqeunces before and after the `forward` function of `CogVideoXTransformer3DModel`.

 ## 1. Initialization